nickgsh/AiBlockChain/doc/README.md

 - [Benchmarking](benchmarking.md)

 ### Resources
-* Discuss on the [LitecoinTalk](https://litecointalk.io/) forums.
+* Discuss on the [AiblockchainTalk](https://aiblockchaintalk.io/) forums.
-* Discuss general Litecoin development on #litecoin-dev on Freenode.
-If you don't have an IRC client, use [webchat here](https://webchat.freenode.net/#litecoin-dev).
+* Discuss general Aiblockchain development on #aiblockchain-dev on Freenode.
+If you don't have an IRC client, use [webchat here](https://webchat.freenode.net/#aiblockchain-dev).

 ### Miscellaneous
 - [Assets Attribution](assets-attribution.md)